Episode 2:

 The canopy

-What Can We Learn About What’s Working across the uh system — and Who Has Access to It?
+What Can We Learn About What’s Working across the uh system as a whole?

 Drawing on wage and retention data up to ten years after graduation, this section surfaces broad patterns in economic mobility and staying power — helping us understand not just what kinds of jobs graduates get, but whether those jobs are enough to keep them rooted in Hawaiʻi.